Using AI to Translate Police “Copsplaining” into “Plain English”

 Inspiration:

-- I continued with AI-assisted research and created a song about the Israeli spokespeople’s rhetorical playbook: Puttin’ on the RITZ.
+- I started doing AI-assisted research and created a song about the Israeli spokespeople’s rhetorical playbook: Puttin’ on the RITZ.

 - Now, I’m using AI to translate the police “copsplaining” playbook into “plain English,” using ChatGPT.
-Besides the “plain Engilsh” translation, I find ChatGPT’s analysis of the long-term damage to public trust in police particularly interesting.
+Besides the “plain English” translation, I was impressed with how ChatGPT diagnosed long-term damage to public trust in police.